CryosphereVirtualLab/cvl-3d-viz/README.md

 The server supports the following command line arguments:

+- `--read-only` Run the server in read-only mode.
+Only makes sense if you need to serve timeseries databases or a previously persisted collection of objects.
+- `--persist <path>` Persist the objects published to the server to files in the directory specified by `<path>`.
+- `--port <number>` Run the server on a different port
+- `--any` Listen on all interfaces, not just localhost
+- `--timeseries <db1> [db2 ...]` Make the specified timeseries databases available through this server
+- `--no-ssl` Run the server without SSL.
+If you do this, you must view the CVL 3D globe without SSL (e.g, http, not https) as well.
+- `--cert <path>` Path to the certificate to use for SSL.
+- `--key <path>` Path to the private key to use for SSL.

 ## Visualizing data

 This repository contains a Jupyter notebook called `notebooks/Examples.ipynb` which demonstrates how to create and post graphical objects to the CVL server.
-First, open the notebook:
+First, make sure you have started the CVL server, and that it is running on your local computer.
+Next, open the notebook:

 	jupyter notebook notebooks/Examples.ipynb